mickfuzz/phd4/_posts/thesis_chapters/2024-8-7-Culture.md

 For examples in the Vignette of S and T's interaction we can see attributes of the child as a Glitcher.
 In terms of understanding of the game as a dynamic system, this is seen clearly in the parent's alarm at the child's deletion of all elements of hazard.
 The parent is keen to keep a sense of game balance to ensure a sense of challenge for the imagined player.
 "It's no fun having a game without any hazards to avoid."
 The child seems determined to remove all hazards.
 My understanding is that she is also aware of implications for game balance but is taking pleasure in this seeming destruction of the key challenge of the game as an act of disruptive play.
 They seem to take pleasure from ignoring concepts of what should be done to maintain game balance and from the sense of shock from their current audience her parent.
 Going against this convention is a type of playful destruction in this context.
 The process mirrors play theory concept of playing against the game or dark play Sutton-smith, 2001).

 Begin discussion with reference to [@gutierrez_cultural_2003] on "Helping Students Learn: Having Styles or Participating in Practices", and a careful statement to avoid over generalisation here, but at the same time recognise the value of emerging practices and styles.

+Thus I am not suggesting that these styles make up a ridgid typology to be replicated in other settings, instead, in line with Gutierrez and Rogoff [-@gutierrez_cultural_2003, p.20] , that the process of co-constructing understanding and communication about learning styles can "support the changing nature of participation and the forms of assistance provided in joint activity."

 #### A focus on the value of changing roles - especially peer teaching as reinforcing learning